digitalideation/studio_webmobile2_2021/Sensors-on-the-web.md

 Many sensors of mobile devices can be accessed from the browser.
+Note that there are differences between different browsers in what they support.
+You may need to server your application over HTTPS to access the sensors.

 ## Camera
 * [Accessing the camera with getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).